 Most experienced guitarists will know the gauges of strings on their guitars, but if you don’t, most guitars will be set up using the super slinky or regular slinky gauges, so go for these if you’re not sure.

-Of course, you can always get a digital micrometer which will tell you exactly what you have on your guitar!
+Of course, you can always get a digital micrometer that will tell you exactly what you have on your guitar!

 In the meantime, here is a very rough guide on how some of the main guitar manufacturers set up their guitar from the factory, but there are so many variations, I suggest that you research your own particular model.

 - Fender – super slinky (09-42), some have hybrid slinky (09-46);

 - Gibson – regular slinky (10-46), some have hybrid slinky (09-46);